What's Data Privacy Law In Your Country?

 In Ireland, the privacy of personal data is regulated by the Data Protection Act 1988, including a 2003 amendment.
 There's also the ePrivacy Regulations 2011 (S.I.
 336 of 2011), which deals with electronic communication.

-It’s a legal requirement for any organization in Ireland to have a public privacy statement on their website.
+It's a legal requirement for any organization in Ireland to have a public Privacy Statement on its website.

 Italy's Data Protection Code states has strict rules for any kind of electronic marketing.
 According to the code, you must obtain a user's consent before tracking them or using data for advertising or marketing communications.
 You must provide the users with specific information before collecting or processing their data, including the purpose and methods for processing the data and their individual rights under the law.

 The Italian Data Protection Authority protects the rights of individuals regarding the privacy of their personal data.
 They can impose fines, such as the million-euro fine they threatened Google with for violating Italian privacy regulations.